open-contracting/standard/docs/guidance/publish/quality.md

 Improvement on the below indicators demonstrates that the concepts are being published more correctly, improving usability.

-1. Decrease the types and number of structural errors reported by the OCDS Data Review Tool, e.g. moving from 20 types of errors, each occurring more than 100,000 times, to 10 types of errors, each occurring less than 100 times
+1. Decrease the number of types of structural errors
 1. Decrease the average number of structural errors per contracting (or planning) process
-1. Decrease the number of conformance issues
+1. Decrease the number of [conformance](../../schema/conformance_and_extensions) issues
-1. Decrease the number of types of quality warnings using OCDS Pelican
+1. Decrease the number of types of quality warnings
-1. Decrease the average number of quality warnings per release using OCDS Pelican
+1. Decrease the average number of quality warnings per contracting (or planning) process

 As publishers improve, the Data Support Team can work with them to identify how they can improve on the above criteria.
 OCP will note whether a publisher has improved in [OCP's regular reporting](https://www.open-contracting.org/why-open-contracting/learning/).